Oat, Banana, and Cocoa Cookies in the Air Fryer

 Oat, Banana, and Cocoa Cookies in the Air Fryer, Eat Without Belly

-• Our oat, banana, and cocoa cookies are ready to enjoy!
-To be honest, I prefer them when they are just warm; I can’t tell you why, I think it’s a matter of personal taste, a bit like with flourless cocoa brownies that I like slightly warmed while many of my readers like them cold from the fridge!
+• Our oat, banana, and cocoa cookies are ready to be enjoyed!
+Actually, I like them more when they’re just warm, I can’t say why, I think it’s a matter of personal taste, just like the flourless cocoa brownies that I like slightly warmed while many of my readers enjoy them cold from the fridge!

 Oat, Banana, and Cocoa Cookies in the Air Fryer, Eat Without Belly

-• They can be stored in a closed container, but the next day, to make them fresh again, just toast them, even just for a couple of minutes in the air fryer, and let them cool down… or enjoy them warm, as you prefer.
-I recommend trying them and, as always, waiting for your feedback below in the comments!
+• They can be stored in a closed container, but the next day, to make them like new, just toast them, even for just a couple of minutes in the air fryer and let them cool again… or enjoy them hot, it’s your choice.
+I recommend trying them, and as always, await your feedback below in the comments!

 Enjoy!